Cappahccino/SB-MCP/README.md

 - All endpoints (except the manifest) require an API key to be provided in the `x-api-key` header
 - The API key should match the `MCP_API_KEY` in your environment variables
 - The server uses the Supabase service role key for database operations, so be cautious about what operations are allowed

+## Publishing to npm (for maintainers)

+If you want to publish updates to npm:

+1. Update the version in package.json
+2. Build the project: `npm run build`
+3. Log in to npm: `npm login`
+4. Publish: `npm publish`

 ## License